 Medical treatment is an important part of palliative care.
 It aims to manage the physical and emotional symptoms of cancer without trying to cure the disease.
 Some examples of palliative medical treatment are:

-- radiotherapy to reduce pain if cancer has spread to the bones
+- radiation therapy to reduce pain if cancer has spread to the bones

 - chemotherapy or targeted therapy to stop the cancer growing into other organs